MartinDelille/Comptine/FEATURES.md

 - **Keyboard Navigation**: Up/Down arrows to navigate, with Shift for extending selection
 - **Balance Calculation**: Running balance calculated and displayed for each operation
 - **Copy to Clipboard**: Copy selected operations as CSV (Cmd+C)
+- **Split Operation**: Split a single operation across multiple categories with specific amounts
+  - Click the split button (✂️) next to the category selector
+  - Add multiple category allocations with amounts
+  - Allocations must sum to the total operation amount
+  - Split operations are saved with allocations in YAML format
+  - Budget calculations correctly attribute amounts to each category

 ## Import